awostenberg/bug-free-train/docs/adr/adr-002-why-not-opensource.md

 Question 2. what's a social coder?

 Reply 2.
 Just like a social drinker, but with code.
 Unlike social media, which is asynchronous text, we social coders collaborate in realitme, over code.
+Joy.